Combined Sewer Overflow

 Ways to Fix the Problem

 There are generally two approaches to use in reducing CSO.
 The first involves increasing the capacity to collect, store and treat combined sewage, an approach known as Grey Infrastructure.
-Examples of Grey Infrastructure include upgrading and increasing capacity of treatment plants or creating large storage tanks to hold CSO during rain events.
+Examples of Grey Infrastructure include upgrading and increasing capacity of treatment plants or creating large storage tanks or tunnels to hold CSO during rain events.
 There are numerous examples of these in both NYC and other older North American cities.

 The other approach involves capturing rain water through natural systems before it enters and overwhelms the combined sewer system, an approach known as Green Infrastructure (GI).
 GI project often put rain water directly into the soil or even slow the rate of runoff, examples including Green Roofs, Bioswales, rain gardens, downspout planters and rain barrel programs.

 NYC has begun investing in both approaches to alleviate impacts of CSO.
 Unfortunately the amount of impervious surface in the City and gigantic volumes of runoff entering the combined sewer system requires much greater investment to prevent CSO from occurring during most rainstorms.

 In an effort to educate more community members about CSO, NCA created our Weather in the Watershed program (funded by Hudson River Foundation and Deutsche Bank Americas Foundation).
 The project centered around creating a real time alert system to notify residents when CSO was occurring and conserve water use to limit the volume of pollutants being flushed into Newtown Creek.
 Learn more about our CSO alert system and Weather in the Watershed programming here.